Activision revenue surges on "Overwatch" launch, "Candy Crush" deal

 "With Overwatch's incredibly successful launch, Call of Duty's record first half performance, and Candy Crush's continued growth as key drivers of our overall performance, we delivered a record Q2," Chief Executive Bobby Kotick said.

 Activision, best known for its "Call of Duty" and "World of Warcraft" games, released "Overwatch" on May 24 to rave reviews.
-The multi-player futuristic game now has more than 15 million players and has generated about $500 million in revenue to date, excluding deferrals, the company said.
+The multi-player futuristic game now has more than 15 million players.

 The success of "Overwatch" gave the Blizzard unit its biggest-ever quarterly online player community, with monthly active users increasing 13 percent to 33 million.